Mauricio Pinilla: Early career

 Born in Santiago, Pinilla started his career with Club Universidad de Chile, leaving for European football and Italian giants Inter Milan in 2003 after signing a five-year contract.

-However, he was immediately sold to fellow Serie A club A.C.
-ChievoVerona (which acquired 50% of the player's rights), and finished the 2003–04 season on loan again, to La Liga side RC Celta de Vigo, not managing to score in a total of 12 league appearances.
+However, he was immediately sold to fellow Serie A club AC ChievoVerona (which acquired 50% of the player's rights), and finished the 2003–04 season on loan again, to La Liga side RC Celta de Vigo, not managing to score in a total of 12 league appearances.

 Journeyman

 In July 2004, Sporting CP bought 50% of his playing rights and Pinilla, having spent much of the season on a low note, finished it with five goals, notably a hat-trick in a 3–0 away win against S.C.
 Braga on 1 May 2005.

 However, he was also unable to settle at Sporting and, in January 2006, would move on loan, finishing the campaign at Racing de Santander.
 On 26 February 2006 he netted his only goal for the Cantabria team, a penalty kick in a 2–2 draw at Deportivo Alavés.

 In 2006–07, Pinilla was once again loaned, now to Heart of Midlothian.
-His time with the Edinburgh club was beset by injuries, resulting in him only playing a handful of times for the first team; in February 2007, he returned to Universidad de Chile.
+His time in Edinburgh was beset by injuries, resulting in him only playing a handful of times for the first team; in February 2007, he returned to Universidad de Chile.

-Pinilla returned to Hearts for pre-season training ahead of the 2007–08 season, with Hearts buying out Sporting's half of his rights.
-However, his return to playing football with Hearts had a major setback when it was revealed the player had a fractured scaphoid wrist bone, a hidden injury sustained while still in Chile; this put him out of action for a six further weeks.
+Pinilla returned to Hearts for pre-season training ahead of the 2007–08 season, with the club buying out Sporting's half of his rights.
+However, his return suffered a major setback when it was revealed the player had a fractured scaphoid wrist bone, a hidden injury sustained while still in Chile; this put him out of action for a six further weeks.

-On 9 January 2008, it was reported that Pinilla had sustained another injury in training that sidelined him for the rest of the campaign.
+On 9 January 2008, Pinilla sustained another injury in training that sidelined him for the rest of the campaign.
 On 6 May, his agent stated that he had signed a deal which would keep him at Tynecastle Park until 2011, after his contract with Inter expired the following month.
 However, on 1 July, Hearts announced that they had released the forward.

 Pinilla joined Brazil's CR Vasco da Gama in early September 2008, signing a contract until the end of the season.
-He played his first match with his new club in a 0–1 home defeat to CR Flamengo, in a derby.
+He played his first match with his new club in a 1–0 home defeat to CR Flamengo, in a derby.

 After Vasco was relegated to the Série B, Pinilla left and moved to Cyprus' Apollon Limassol FC as a free agent.